Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 `SELECT * FROM person LIMIT 15;` <br />

 If you want to limit the number of records that you want to have we can use the `LIMIT`.
-Using the above query we can restrict the output to the first 15 records <br />
+Using the above query we can restrict the output to the first 15 records of occurence instead of all. <br />